 Then, with the wish to offer you some basic samples from this Côteaux-du-Vendôme, organized around a winery cooperative for more production efficiency.
 For your information, many of the juices produced in the zone, are composed of the noble and popular Pineau d’Aunis grape variety (photo credits: Côteaux du Vendômois).

-This grape is originally coming from some vineyards, around the Priory of Aunis (near Saumur), back from the 11th century.
-It’s not a mystery that this Chenin Blanc affiliate has much expanded a lot in Vendômois, since the beginning of the 20th century and represents nowadays the grape speciality from the Côteaux-du-Vendômois.
+This endemic grape variety has been originally coming from some regional vineyards, mostly located around the Priory of Aunis (near Saumur), back from the 11th century.
+It’s not a mystery that this Chenin Blanc affiliate species has much expanded a lot in Vendômois, since the beginning of the 20th century and represents nowadays the grape speciality from the Côteaux-du-Vendômois.

 As far as we know, the majority of Pineau d’Aunis wines are notably characterized by explicit spicy notes, able to display a wide range of peppery aromas, along other types of spices, such as cardamom.